xkovac52/Digital-electronics-1/Labs/Project/README.md

 # Arithmetic logic unit project for Digital Electronics 1
 ## The Task
 My task was creating a arithmetic logic unit that offers a method for the user to change the value of both numbers and change with operation should be displayed while using a coolboard unit.
 ## The Execution
 The code for this project was writen in ISE on a vritual windows 7 running in virtulal box on a windows 10 notebook.
 This was done because I ran into problems while instaling ISE on windows 10 as on C: it couldnt install itself and on D: it would crash if I tried to open any project.
 Clock_enable.vhd, driver_7seg.vhd and hex_to_7seg.vhd where taken from our previous projects that we wrote in class.
 ALU_tb_00.vhd, top.vhd and ALU.vhd where writen by myself.
+The theory for this project I looked up on both the Slovak and English wikipedia.
 ### ALU.vhd
 In this vhd file is the main part of the project writen.
 I chose two numbers both with 4 bits giving us a max for 15 for each number and a choice number which is a 4 bit number that can be set to a number which will decide what operation we want the ALU to commit.